rotationalio/rotational.io/content/en/blog/2025-01-23-why-humans-must-remain-in-the-loop.md

 Similarly, the idea that software engineers can be replaced by tools like Github Copilot and Cursor overlooks the multifaceted nature of software development.
 While these tools can assist with coding, they can't replace the human element of understanding requirements, designing solutions, and collaborating with stakeholders.

 Instead of replacing humans, AI can empower them.
-Tools like Copilot and Cursor allow engineers to rapidly experiment and prototype, accelerating the development process.
+At Rotational, we've been using AI coding tools for the last two years to accelerate our development process.
 This is similar to the shift towards cloud infrastructure, where companies can rent resources as needed instead of making large upfront investments.
-By freeing humans from tedious tasks, AI allows them to focus on higher-level thinking, creativity, and innovation.
+By freeing humans from tedious tasks, AI allows us to focus on higher-level thinking, creativity, and innovation.

 ## Reduced Monotony == Increased Innovation